Public Funeral Planned For Otto Warmbier, American Student Released From North Korea After 17 Months

 “All those that wish to join his family in celebrating his life are cordially invited,” a release regarding the funeral details read.

-Warmbier had planned to study in China during his third year of college, and had heard about travel companies offering trips to North Korea.
+Warmbier had planned to study in China during his third year of college and had heard about travel companies offering trips to North Korea.
 It was when he was leaving the country on Jan.
 2, 2016 that he was detained by law enforcement.
 Three Americans are still currently being held in North Korea.

 [Featured Image by Kim Kwang Hyon/AP Images]